aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/create-aspose-drawing-java-application/_index.md

 ### Add Reference of Aspose.Drawing for Java API

 The project uses the Aspose.Drawing API as the core library for performing image operations.
-So, you have to reference the Aspose.Drawing JAR in the  .
+So, you have to reference the Aspose.Drawing JAR in the project.

 1. Select the project’s properties menu (right-click on the project).